tusharshenoy/30-Days-of-RTL-Coding/README.md

 # RTL-Day-14-Decoder

-# 30 Days of RTL Coding - Day 14

 ## Problem Statement
 Implementing a 2 to 4 Decoder, 3 to 8 Decoder, and 4 to 16 Decoder using Gate/Structural Implementation.